SciLifeLab/internal-provisioning/README.md

 stage                     # inventory file for stage environment

 group_vars/
-   group1                 # here we assign variables to particular groups group2                 # ""
+   all                    # here we assign variables shared between all systems
-host_vars/
-   hostname1              # if systems need specific variables, put them here hostname2              # ""

-site.yml                  # master playbook
-webservers.yml            # playbook for webserver tier
+processing.yml            # playbook for preprocessing servers
-dbservers.yml             # playbook for dbserver tier
+nas.yml                   # playbook for nas'es

 roles/
     common/               # this hierarchy represents a "role" tasks/            #
-            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
-            main.yml      #  <-- handlers file
+            main.yml      #  <-- Main file for any given role
-        templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
+        templates/        #  <-- Any configs or scripts that uses variables set in the recipe ntp.conf.j2   #  <------- templates end in .j2 files/            #  <-- Any configs or scripts that require no modifications by the recipe vars/             #
-        files/            #
-            bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
-            main.yml      #  <-- variables associated with this role
+            main.yml      #  <-- Variables uniquely associated with this role
-        defaults/         #
-            main.yml      #  <-- default lower priority variables for this role meta/             #
-            main.yml      #  <-- role dependencies

-    webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
-    fooapp/               # ""
 ```

 In order to deploy any of the playbooks, clone this repository to a machine that
-has `ssh` connection to all the servers you want to deploy.
+is able to `ssh` connect to all the servers you want to deploy.
 Usually your local machine
 should be enough.

 __NOTE__: The following assume you have ansible installed in your machine, if not: